gatlin/psilo/README.md

 #### 2.5.2 Type signatures

-So far we have not used any explicit type signatures because they can almost always be inferenced.
+So far we have not used any explicit type signatures because they can almost always be inferred.
 However, if the need arises, one may type functions like
 so:

     (\ ({x | Integer}